lunarcloud/visual-novel-GGJ-2018/README.md

 There are scripts within the tools folder for packaging for desktop.
 This was the version created within the Jam time.

+## Godot version
+Open with Godot 3.1 or newer.
+The engine is completely open-source and the project will export to all platforms: desktop, web, and mobile.

 ## Unity version
 Open with Unity 2018.3.0f2 or newer.